jaymz95/TheoryOfAlgProject/overview.md

   **sha256.c** - contains the code for a SHA256 hasing algorithm.

-First the legth of the string is calculated.
-The lenth after padding is calculated divisable by 512 blocks, except the last balck which is 512-64 = 448(64 bit space made for the length of the string input to appended to the end, as the algorithm requires).
+First the length of the string is calculated.
+The lenth after padding is calculated divisible by 512 blocks, except the last black which is 512-64 = 448(64 bit space made for the length of the string input to appended to the end, as the algorithm requires).

 calloc() is used to append the zeros to the empty spaces